tonykhbo/apple-doc-beta-mcp/README.md

 **Server Won't Start**
 - Ensure Node.js 18+ is installed
+- For direct usage: Verify the path in your MCP config points to the correct `dist/index.js` location
+- For npx usage: Make sure you've run `npm link` in the project directory
 - Check your MCP configuration syntax
 - Restart your AI assistant after config changes

+**"0 tools" Showing Up**
+- This usually means the server isn't starting properly
+- Check the file path in your configuration is correct and absolute
+- Make sure you've run `npm run build` to create the `dist` directory
+- Try testing the server directly: `node /path/to/apple-doc-mcp/dist/index.js`

 **No Results Found**
 - Try broader search terms